-Sweet, salty, slightly tart and crunchy, takuan also makes a delicious addition to vegetarian/ vegan sushi.
+Sweet, salty, slightly tart, and crunchy, takuan also makes a delicious addition to vegetarian/ vegan sushi.

-How is Takuan being Made?
+How is Takuan Being Made?

 Traditionally takuan is usually made once a year where daikon radishes are hung to sun-dried for a few weeks until they become dehydrated and flexible.
-The fermenting process allows the flavor of daikon to concentrate before they are mixed with of salt, kombu, rice bran, and sometimes flowers and left to pickle for months which result in the bright yellow color pickles.
+The fermenting process allows the flavor of daikon to concentrate before they are mixed with salt, kombu, rice bran, and sometimes flowers and left to pickle for months which results in the bright yellow color pickles.